flowroute/flowroute-numbers-ruby/README.md

 #### `list_available_np_as(limit)`<a name=listnpa></a>

-The list_available_np_as method allows you to retrieve a list of every NPA (area code) available in Flowroute's phone number inventory.
+The `list_available_np_as` method allows you to retrieve a list of every NPA (area code) available in Flowroute's phone number inventory.

 #####Usage

+Add the following lines to your file:

+	#List Available NPAs
 	response = pnc.list_available_np_as(limit:nil)
-	puts response

 | Parameter | Required |Type |Description                           |
 |-----------|----------|-----|--------------------------------|